MacBook Air Dual Monitor Setup – Getting Started

 If you happen to run into compatibility issues for this setup after updating your MacBook’s OS, download the latest DisplayLink software and install it, and if that fails, reach out to DisplayLink directly to see if the issue can be resolved.

-Using an adapter or docking station that’s compatible with DisplayLink’s software is a necessary evil if you’re going to have more than one display connected to your MacBook Air.
+Using an adapter or docking station compatible with DisplayLink’s software is a necessary evil if you have more than one display connected to your MacBook Air.

 Final Thought

-However, this setup is very clean, and you can even control it using your MacBook’s settings, so go ahead and try it out.
+However, this setup is spotless, and you can even control it using your MacBook’s settings, so go ahead and try it out.